scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/server_control.rst

 Getting the server status
 -------------------------

-Upon connection with a client and periodically, the server will broadcast a `status`.
-This status is a data structure containing all the information about what is going on on the other end of the websocket.
-It includes
+Upon establishing a connection with a client, and at regular intervals thereafter, the server broadcasts a status.
+This status is a data structure that encapsulates all the pertinent information about what is happening at the other end of the websocket.
+It includes:

 - The type of connection used by the device
 - Details about the device if one is connected
-- The state of the datalogger inside the device
+- The state of the datalogger within the device
 - The loaded :abbr:`SFD (Scrutiny Frimware Description)` and its metadata if any
 - etc.